One of the most common reasons entrepreneurs seek out legal advice is with regards to contracts.

 It’s not always straightforward or easy for you as an entrepreneur to get out of an agreement

-The type of contracts that entrepreneurs will enter into during the course of running their business on a daily basis will depend largely of the type of business they run.
+The type of contracts that entrepreneurs will enter into during running their business daily will depend largely of the type of business they run.
 There are, however, some contracts that many entrepreneurs will typically have to enter into at the very beginning stages of setting up their company.
 These are, for example:

 Unless otherwise agreed on by the parties involved, there are generally two avenues of recourse available to the aggrieved party: specific performance with or without claiming damages; or a claim for damages.